The Daily Walk with Love

 (and most of them are our own fault)

-The Daily Walk with Love, updated January 15, 2018, by Paul Evans.
-Featured photograph courtesy of YouTube, included photograph courtesy of INFOWARS.
+The Daily Walk with Love, updated with new content Updated March 17, 2018, by Paul Evans.
+Featured photograph courtesy of YouTube.
+Included photograph courtesy of INFOWARS.
 Video is Park Avenue money, power and the American dream: Why Poverty, Earthbound and YouTube – 59:03.

-For your musical enjoyment as well as some interesting commentary about Microsoft and artificial intelligence, I suggest ♫ Information Society – Land Of The Blind ♫, The Daily Walk with Love, October 4, 2017, by Paul Evans.
+For your musical enjoyment as well as some interesting commentary about Microsoft and artificial intelligence, I suggest ♫ Information Society – Land Of The Blind ♫, recently The Daily Walk with Love, by Paul Evans.

 LET ME MAKE PERFECTLY CLEAR WHY I PUBLISHED THIS ARTICLE: IT WAS NOT out of any sort of dissidence at all.
-I wrote this article, for the better understanding of the rich, the poor, and the middle class, as to exactly what the truth is, AND what is in ALL OF OUR best interest.
-I will make crystal clear that, right now in America, it is in the selfish interest of the rich to help the poor and to reduce inequality.
+I wrote this article, for the better understanding of the rich, the poor, and the middle class, as to exactly what the truth is about our economy, AND what is in ALL OF OUR best interest.
+I will make crystal clear that, right now in America, it is in the selfish interest of the rich and their failure to help the poor and to reduce inequality, by providing a way out of poverty (upward mobility), which is about to become our own downfall, unless addressed ASAP.
 That is why I wrote this article, because I am a patriotic American and I care.

 The CIA, Trump & Co. will not be pleased with me republishing this article, but actually, neither will the Russians.
 So be it, this is an important article.
 Between 1950 and 1970, the tax rate for the uppermost income bracket was 93 percent, while the economy grew steadily each year at four percent a year.
 What has brought America into the position of economic jeopardy she finds herself in?
 It is the unmitigated greed of the super-rich, and THIS is actually the weapon the Communists have used against us to set us up to be in a position where we are at risk of a terrible stock market crash and devaluation of the dollar.
 In other words the Communists, conspiracy or no, have used our own greed as a weapon against our future greatness and prosperity.
 “Trickle down” and “hypercapitalism” only serve to hurt the common man and put us much deeper in debt (and ultimately — quite soon if nothing is done — this will destroy our economy altogether).
 Severe inequality is the greatest single weapon our enemies have against America, and this must be realized in the highest circles.